SerenGTI/Forschungsprojekt/documentation/giraph_installation_steps.md

 $HADOOP_HOME/bin/hadoop jar $GIRAPH_HOME/giraph-examples/target/giraph-examples-1.3.0-SNAPSHOT-for-hadoop-1.2.1-jar-with-dependencies.jar org.apache.giraph.GiraphRunner org.apache.giraph.examples.SimplePageRankComputation -vif org.apache.giraph.io.formats.JsonLongDoubleFloatDoubleVertexInputFormat -vip <input path> -vof org.apache.giraph.io.formats.IdWithValueTextOutputFormat -op <output path> -mc org.apache.giraph.examples.SimplePageRankComputation\$SimplePageRankMasterCompute -wc org.apache.giraph.examples.SimplePageRankComputation\$SimplePageRankWorkerContext -w <cluster size>
 ```

-#### Some problems and how to fix them:
+### Some problems and how to fix them:
-* The `class org.apache.giraph.examples.SimplePageRankComputation not ...` exception.
+* The `class org.apache.giraph.examples.SimplePageRankComputation not <some other class>` exception.
 In this case, you selected the inner class of the MasterCompute or WorkerContext falsely.
 The correct way to adress those is `packageName.OuterClass\$InnerClass`!
 The backslash is very important.
 Check the supplied command above, the WorkerContext and MasterCompute  are selected correctly.
 * The console output is very short and the log file contains the exception
 `Tried to access reducer which wasn't registered <aggregator name>; Aggregators can be registered from MasterCompute by calling registerReducer function\. [...]`.
 Here you forgot to create a MasterCompute class or failed to tell giraph which one to use.
 Just add the `-mc` flag followed by the class name of a `MasterCompute`.